Travel to Germany

 Contact the local German consulate and submit your passport along with your acceptance to the University of Munich and the “Bestätigung” form, which is available at the Overseas Programs office.
 You will need to get a “Nationalvisum” not a “Schengenvisum”.

 You are responsible for making your own travel arrangements to and from Munich.
-The program in Munich begins on September 3, 2019.
-You may arrive between August 31 and September 2.
-The program director will send you an email in May 2019 to ask for your arrival itinerary.
+The program in Munich begins on September 8, 2020.
+You may arrive September 6-7.
+The program will send you an email in May 2020 to ask for your arrival itinerary.
 A program assistant will pick you up when you arrive.
-If you plan to arrive before August 31, you will need to make your own arrangements.
+If you plan to arrive before September 6, you will need to make your own arrangements.

 Eurail Youth Pass